 Safety is a shared responsibility.
 You can help us maintain a supportive learning environment by reporting any safety concerns.
 Safety concerns might include light fixtures that do not adequately light paths in the evening, damaged concrete creating trip hazards, exposed wiring, or any other unsafe condition.
-You can report a safety concern directly on the DCS website.
+Concerns can be reported here via a form on the department website.
 The form should only be used to report non-urgent safety concerns.
 Any urgent safety concerns should be phoned into the department directly by calling (661) 395-4554.